 Warming Frozen Pipes

 Turn on your faucets.
 Do you see water leaking from anywhere?
-If not, leave those faucets open (both the hot and cold handles) to let them drip and call your local plumber.
+If not, leave those faucets open (both the hot and cold handles) to let them drip, and call your local plumber in Edmonton.

 While you're waiting, there are a few ways you can try to warm the pipe.
 Before you begin any of these techniques, turn off the water supply to that portion of the plumbing.
 In many cases, that might mean turning it off to the entire house, and that's OK.